alexk9081/alexk9081/README.md

 ### Hello there! 👋
 I'm Alex, and I am a Computer Science major at the University of North Florida.
-Currently, I am the most proficient in **Java** but I have experience working on projects using  **Python, C, and JavaScript**.
+Currently, I am the most proficient in **Java and JavaScript** but I have experience working on projects using  **Python, C, and C#**.

 My school and personal projects are posted here, and my current focus is working on expanding my skillset and learning best practices.